 Unfortunately for businesses, fake influencers are rampant across the industry.
-Unilever's CMO Keith Weed claimed that an estimate of 40% of influencers have bought fake influencers at some point.
+Unilever’s CMO Keith Weed claimed that an estimate of 40% of influencers have bought fake followers at some point.

 This means that companies collaborating with influencers are likely losing money on users with fake following.
 And if you’re investing in influencer marketing, you’re at risk of being scammed, too.

 So, how can you stay away from fake influencers?